chocolatey/choco-wiki/QuickDeployment/QuickDeploymentInternetSetup.md

 On-boarding endpoints into CCM will require the running of a `ClientSetup.ps1` script on those endpoints.

-**IMPORTANT:** There is a good chance that the current version of the `ClientSetup.ps1` script in the "C:\choco-setup\files" folder on your QDE VM is out-of-date, as we have made numerous updates to it over the past few months.
+**:exclamation: IMPORTANT:** There is a good chance that the current version of the `ClientSetup.ps1` script in the "C:\choco-setup\files" folder on your QDE VM is out-of-date, as we have made numerous updates to it over the past few months.
 Please use the following command to update your version of this file (to be run in a PowerShell Administrator window):

 ```powershell
 Invoke-WebRequest -Uri 'https://ch0.co/clientsetup' -OutFile "$env:SystemDrive\choco-setup\files\ClientSetup.ps1"